NixOS/rfcs/rfcs/0092-plan-dynamism.md

  - Do nothing, and continue to have no good answer for large builds like Linux and Chromium.

- - Embrace recursive Nix in its current form.
+ - Embrace Recursive Nix in its current form.

 # Unresolved questions
 [unresolved]: #unresolved-questions